nlohmann/json/doc/mkdocs/docs/api/basic_json/erase.md

 3. The function can throw the following exceptions:
     - Throws [`type_error.307`](../../home/exceptions.md#jsonexceptiontype_error307) when called on a type other than JSON object; example: `"cannot use erase() with null"`
+4. See 3.
-4. The function can throw the following exceptions:
+5. The function can throw the following exceptions:
     - Throws [`type_error.307`](../../home/exceptions.md#jsonexceptiontype_error307) when called on a type other than JSON object; example: `"cannot use erase() with null"`
     - Throws [`out_of_range.401`](../../home/exceptions.md#jsonexceptionout_of_range401) when `idx >= size()`; example: